Renal Dialysis Centres

 Find a dialysis centre by country and apply for visitor dialysis services.

-Dialysis centres in 87 countries, from Helsinki to Melbourne, Lisbon to Bali.
+Dialysis centres in 107 countries and territories, from Helsinki to Melbourne, London to Buenos Aires